 Image 4: BOM

-Because of the volume and complexity of the materials involved in any project, the BOM cannot be ignored.
-Contact us to get in touch with an advisor who will be able to outline anything and range entirely to production and assembly regarding your projects.
+The BOM cannot be ignored because of the volume and complexity of the materials involved in any project.
+Contact us to get in touch with an advisor who will outline anything and range entirely to production and assembly regarding your projects.